Music

 Buffett and the author’s daughter, Lucy.

-I’m not Bono, Alan Jackson, Tom McGuane, Joni Mitchell, Bill Clinton, Sir Paul McCartney, Kenny Chesney, or any of the litany of famous folks whom Jimmy called his friends.
-I’ve always just sort of been a gypsy in the palace, as is the case with most of the people who worked behind the scenes for Jimmy—people he truly loved and treated like family.
+I’m not Bono, Alan Jackson, Tom McGuane, Joni Mitchell, Bill Clinton, Kenny Chesney, Sir Paul McCartney, or any of the litany of famous folks Jimmy called his friends.
+I’ve always just sort of been one of the “gypsies in the palace,” as is the case with most of the people who worked behind the scenes for Jimmy—people he truly loved and treated like family.
 My stories, while unique to me, aren’t unique.
 If you had the chance to bask in Jimmy’s glow, whether through a chance encounter at a fishing dock, a wedding photo he crashed at a Margaritaville restaurant, a wave you shared at Ditch Plains, a beer you sipped at a Key West dive, or a massive concert filled with screaming Parrot Heads, you were a fortunate person indeed.
 And you knew, because it was obvious: Jimmy Buffett cared about you.

-This past Saturday my wife, son, and I went out to a local landmark—an old boat that was deposited on the side of Folly Road during Hurricane Hugo that has since become a place for folks to paint odes to friends and family.
-Birth, death, marriage, kids, graduations—we read about them all on the boat.
-With a gallon of latex and several spray cans, we painted a wave, a palm tree, and a simple message on the old hull: Live like Jimmy.
+On the Saturday morning after Jimmy’s death, my wife, my son, and I went out to a local landmark—an old boat deposited on the side of Folly Road during Hurricane Hugo that has since become a canvas for folks to paint odes to friends and family.
+Marriage, graduation, retirement, birth, death—we read about them all on the boat.
+With a gallon of latex and several spray cans, we painted a wave, a palm tree, and a simple message on the old hull: Live Like Jimmy.

 Fair winds and following seas, Mr. Buffett.
 I will miss you very, very much.